Gradually, I opened my eyes and, eventually, woke up from the deep slumber I was in. Instantly, I let out a groan.

 Still awkward from what had just happened earlier, I waved my hand around shakily as if I was saying: Don’t mind.

-Well, she was right.
-I had no intentions of conversing with her or anyone in that matter.
-I looked around, and it seemed that we had been catching the attention of multiple strangers.
-I could hear them mutter words such as A confession?
+I then looked around and instantly noticed that we had been catching the attention of multiple strangers.
+I could hear them mutter words such as: A confession?
 She’s gorgeous!
 How could he reject her?

 “I’m a nice girl, I promise!
 Be my friend!”

 Seeing her do so, I backed up.
 Was this her plan?
-To use the civilians and make me uncomfortable and use that to her own personal advantage?
-She was definitely eviler than I had assessed her to be.
+To use the civilians and make me uncomfortable and use that to her advantage?
+She was eviler than I had typically assessed her to be.